SES Jobs

 History of the SES

-The Government's senior executives would be held accountable for individual and organizational performance.
-To achieve this purpose, the CSRA gave greater authority to agencies to manage their executive resources and assigned OPM the responsibility for governmentwide leadership, direction, and oversight.
+The Government’s senior executives would be held accountable for individual and organizational performance.
+To achieve this purpose, the CSRA gave greater authority to agencies to manage their executive resources and assigned OPM the responsibility for government wide leadership, direction, and oversight.

 Under the CSRA, the SES was set up as a "third" service, completely separate from the competitive and excepted services.
 It replaced over 60 separate executive personnel authorities covering from one to several thousand positions.
 Top management positions that had been subject to disparate rules and practices, with requirements for prior approval of almost every personnel action, were joined into a unified and distinct personnel system that provided for considerable agency authority and flexibility.

-Since 1979, OPM's approach to executive resources management has gradually evolved from the traditional regulatory and procedure oriented approach to one that focuses on leadership, provides expert assistance and quality services to agencies and executives, and preserves merit principles and other governmentwide interests.
-Our goal today is to maintain a proper balance between the agencies' need for flexibility and OPM's responsibility to preserve the governmentwide interests of a corporate, merit-based executive service.
+Since 1979, OPM’s approach to executive resources management has gradually evolved from the traditional regulatory and procedure-oriented approach to one that focuses on leadership, provides expert assistance and quality services to agencies and executives, and preserves merit principles and other government wide interests.
+Our goal today is to maintain a proper balance between the agencies’ need for flexibility and OPM’s responsibility to preserve the government wide interests of a corporate, merit-based executive service.

 The SES application packages are complex to say the least and often require professional assistance.
 It is helpful to consult with professional certified Executive SES Writers who have experience writing executive resumes.
 They write hard-hitting ECQs (Executive Core Qualifications) that tell the real story behind your ability to Lead Change, Lead People, Drive Results, Build Coalitions and employ Business Acumen.
 Professionally prepared application packages will include all 27 core fundamental competencies throughout your five ECQs and your TQs (Technical Qualifications) must provide succinct examples of your experiences, accomplishments and results.
-I highly recommend seeking professional assistance especially if this is your first SES bid or if you have been unsuccessful with previous attempts to enter the SES ranks.
-Also pick up a copy of Roadmap to the Senior Executive Service, the ultimate SES guide.

 Examination Process